zestsoftware/zest.zodbupdate/README.rst

 You fix these with renames in an entrypoint using zodbupdate.
 See https://github.com/zopefoundation/zodbupdate#pre-defined-rename-rules
 The current package defines such an entrypoint.

+Here is the rename dictionary from the `master branch <https://github.com/zestsoftware/zest.zodbupdate/blob/master/src/zest/zodbupdate/renames.py>`_.
+Each version of this package may have different contents.

 Dynamic dexterity schemas